 It supports a configurable GUI that can match any theme or layout you need in order to blend natively with the site or service, also easily done.
 It supports branching pathways and rather complex logic, meaning it can be as complex as any desktop software you can name, as well.

 With the dynamic intelligence and ease of configuration, WalkMe is a perfect solution for a sophisticated, slick self service interface for your web site or service, and it’s the only one that’s fool proof.

-Now, thanks to WalkMe, there is no need to fear the idea of self service adoption.
+Now, thanks to WalkMe, there is no need to fear the idea.